hrufine/autoSuggestDocker/README.md

-Autosuggestion on key in - You can get names on indian states which are matching to search entry.
+Autosuggestion on key in - You can get names of indian states which are matching to search entry.

 Steps to run this project using docker